usmcamp0811/dotfiles/packages/websites/blog/Campground/content/post/nix-in-the-wild/05-taming-terraform-with-nix-a-modular-approach/index.md

 My discovery of Terranix began when I started a new project requiring deeper engagement with cloud infrastructure.
-Up to that point, my experience with Terraform was limited to minor adjustments in existing projects, where I often felt constrained by its repetitive and fragmented nature.
+Up to that point, my experience with Terraform was limited to minor adjustments in existing projects, where I often felt annoyed by its repetitive and fragmented nature.
 Even in what I’d consider a well-organized Terraform project—complete with proper modules—making a seemingly simple change often required navigating through multiple layers, declaring variables in several places, and painstakingly ensuring consistency.
 Additionally, running Terraform required working within the correct directory structure,